haochenuw/signal-demo/README.md

 1. launch a EC2 instance.
 Allow http and https in the security group config.

-2. Install necessary packages and clone this repository
+2. SSH into the instance, install necessary packages and clone this repository
 ```
 # Install nvm
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.0/install.sh | bash